 This summer salad is the perfect combination of flavors.
 Like my Strawberry Spinach Salad, it shows how delicious fruit can be in a savory salad.
 Juicy cubed watermelon pairs beautifully with cool cucumbers, fresh herbs, and, of course feta cheese.
 It's the perfect balance of sweet and salty.
 Here are the fresh ingredients you need and some notes on how to prepare them:

-- Watermelon.
-You can use 1 small watermelon or ½ a large watermelon.
+- Watermelon: You can use 1 small watermelon or ½ a large watermelon.
 You'll need to peel and cut the watermelon into cubes.
-I have a step by step tutorial on how to cut a watermelon in my easy tutorial), but you can also slice it in half and use a melon baller, if you're after a fancier look.
+I have a step by step tutorial on how to cut a watermelon if this is new to you, but you can also slice it in half and use a melon baller, if you're feeling fancy!

-- English cucumber or hot house cucumber.
-English cucumbers are sweeter and their skin is not took thick or waxy, so you don't need to peel them.
+- English cucumber or hot house cucumber: English cucumbers are sweeter and their skin is thin so you don't need to peel them.
 If you end up using American slicing cucumbers, you'll want to peel and seed the cucumbers before slicing.

 With juicy watermelons and cucumber, you may think the dressing is unnecessary.
 While this watermelon and feta salad is delicious without a dressing, a simple and bright dressing like I use here does bring it together and enhances the flavor.
 You only need 4 ingredients for the honey-lime dressing:

-- Honey.
-I used 2 tablespoons of our Greek honey from Crete, the thyme and wild herb flavor really enhances and balances the other ingredients.
+- Honey: I used 2 tablespoons of our Greek honey from Crete, the thyme and wild herb flavor really enhances and balances the other ingredients.

-- Lime juice.
-You can use lemon juice if that's what you have on hand
+- Lime juice: Use lemon juice if that's what you have on hand.

-- Shallots or red onions.
-Thinly sliced shallots will add a little punch and an extra pop of color.
+- Shallots or red onions: Thinly sliced shallots will add a little punch and an extra pop of color.

-- Avocado.
-Dice up a creamy avocado to add a little indulgence and fat to this salad.
+- Avocado: Dice up a creamy avocado to add a little indulgence and healthy fat to this salad.

-- Red pepper flakes such as Aleppo-Style pepper.
-I love Aleppo-style pepper over watermelons and over mangos, it is not too spicy but adds enough of a kick with hints of sweetness.
+- Red pepper flakes such as Aleppo pepper: I love Aleppo pepper over watermelons and over mangos, it is not too spicy but adds enough of a kick with hints of sweetness.
 I highly recommend it, which is why we offer it in our shop.
 If you try it don't stop with fruit.
 I love Aleppo pepper on a simple Cherry Tomato Salad or sprinkled over the top of Creamy Whipped Feta Dip.
 I could go on and on about my love for this spice, but I will stop here!

 For the Honey-Lime Dressing